No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning

-\paragraph{Acknowledgements.} This project was supported in part by funding from SERB SRG/2023/002544 and an Adobe Research gift.
-We thank Shivanshu Sharma for further assistance with compute.
-We thank Lakshmipathi Balaji, Haran SK Raajesh, Naren Akash RJ, and Vansh Agarwal for early discussions.
+This project was supported in part by funding from SERB SRG/2023/002544 and an Adobe Research gift.
+We thank Shivanshu Sharma for partial assistance with compute.
+We thank Lakshmipathi Balaji, Haran SK Raajesh, Naren Akash RJ, and Vansh Agarwal for assistance with the human study.